 Near Lewistown in Logan County, Ohio — The American Midwest (Great Lakes)

 Location.
-Marker has been reported missing.
-It was located near 40° 24.099′ N, 83° 54.346′ W. Marker was near Lewistown, Ohio, in Logan County.
-Marker was at the intersection of Ohio Route 235 and Local Road 215, on the right when traveling north on State Route 235.
+40° 27.146′ N, 83° 56.529′ W. Marker is near Lewistown, Ohio, in Logan County.
+Marker is on Muchinippi Trail (County Route 54) ¾ mile north of Ohio Route 274, on the right when traveling north. marker is on the old trail from Lewistown to Wapakoneta.
 Touch for map.
-Marker was in this post office area: Lewistown OH 43333, United States of America.
+Marker is at or near this postal address: 12728 C R 54, Lewistown OH 43333, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 7, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 3,080 times since then and 61 times this year.
-Photos: 1, 2, 3. submitted on October 7, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-4, 5. submitted on August 24, 2012, by Dale K. Benington of Toledo, Ohio. • Kevin W. was the editor who published this page.
+This page was last revised on January 11, 2021.
+It was originally submitted on June 21, 2014, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 589 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on June 21, 2014, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.